savonet/book/streaming.md

 but, relativity theory actually tells us that two clocks following different motions do not agree on time.
-A famous example being the fact that the atomic clocks over the globe have to be mindful of their respective elevation, in order to keep track of time discrepancies due to the earth's rotation..
+A famous example being the fact that the atomic clocks over the globe have to be mindful of their respective elevation, in order to keep track of time discrepancies due to the earth's rotation...

-But, anyways, let's go down to earth and consider a much more practical case: two computer's internal clocks are _very_ likely to tick at slightly different rates.
+But, anyways, let's go down to earth and consider a much more practical case: two internal clocks in a computer are _very_ likely to tick at slightly different rates.
 It can be that these two rates cancel out statistically over time or, in the worst case, it can be that these two rates drift appart over time.

 Consider now what happens when a listener receives a stream encoded by another computer.
-Locally, the listener takes the sequence of data samples and re-assembles them to created an analog signal for human's consumption.
+Locally, the listener takes the sequence of data samples and re-assembles them to create an analog signal for human's consumption.
 However, if the listener's and the encoder's clock do not agree, the might be some issues down the road.